viviane-acct/EDScapstone/README.md

 raw_data\
 scripts

-<b>Project Overview:</b>
+### Project Overview

-Problem statement: Many US cities are growing rapidly which has water supply and infrastructure implications. \
+<b>Problem statement:</b> Many US cities are growing rapidly which has water supply and infrastructure implications. \
-Relevance: Each city has a number of policy tools available to manage the increase in water demand but implementation might vary.\
+<b>Relevance: </b> Each city has a number of policy tools available to manage the increase in water demand but implementation might vary.\
-Audience: US EPA Water- water research, infrastructure finance, municipal utility leaders\
+<b>Audience: </b> US EPA Water- water research, infrastructure finance, municipal utility leaders\
-Dependent variable: Residential water use by city (logarithmic transformation)\
+<b>Dependent variable:</b> Residential water use by city (logarithmic transformation)\

+I set out to understand what drives municipal water use trends.
+Using a municipal water use dataset for 126 cities from 2005-2017, I was able to explore water use and discover links between population growth and water use.
+I found that per capita water use is lower in growing U.S. cities while cities that are not growing use more water overall but have reduced it over time.
+There could be more conservation potential in older cities, whereas newer ones are more efficient.
+This has implications for understanding how water resources will be impacted by growth.

 ### Project Approach and R Libraries Used